Travel Ideas

 TENERIFE

-The largest and most popular island in the archipelago, home to one of the two capitals of the autonomous community—Santa Cruz de Tenerife.
-Most of the resorts ar
+The largest and most popular island of the archipelago among tourists, home to one of the two capitals of the autonomous community — the city of Santa Cruz de Tenerife.
+Most resorts are located on the southern and western coasts, with Costa Adeje and Las Américas considered the best.

 Landscapes of Tenerife